-The German Aerospace Center (DLR) is Germany´s national research centre for aeronautics and space.
-Its extensive research and development work in Aeronautics, Space, Energy, Transport and Security is integrated into national and international cooperative ventures.
-As Germany´s space agency, DLR has been given responsibility for the forward planning and the implementation of the German space programme by the German federal government as well as for the international representation of German interests.
-Furthermore, Germany’s largest project-management agency is also part of DLR.
+The German Aerospace Center (DLR) is Germany´s national research center for aeronautics and space.
+Its extensive research and development activities in aeronautics, space, energy, transport and security are integrated into national and international cooperative ventures.
+As Germany´s space agency, DLR has been given responsibility for the planning and the implementation of the German space programe by the German federal government.

 The GRIPS (Ground-based Infrared P-branch Spectrometer) instrument routinely measures the temperature in ~87 km altitude with high temporal resolution and precision.
 The temperatures are used for an early identification of changing climate signals and for the detection of atmospheric gravity waves and infrasound.
-The latter ones are generated – besides others – by storm systems, volcanic activity or even tsunamis and may be used for the rapid detection of natural hazards.
-Therefore, a deeper understanding of the propagation of these signals through the atmosphere is needed which is modelled using the HARPA/DLR model.
+The latter ones are generated by storm systems, volcanic activity and even tsunamis, and may be used for the rapid detection of natural hazards.
+Therefore, a deeper understanding of the propagation of these signals through the atmosphere is needed .
+This is modelled using the HARPA/DLR model.

 Multi-axis differential optical absorption spectroscopy (MAX-DOAS) is used to measure stratospheric and tropospheric trace gases including Ozone, NO2, SO2, Formaldehyde, HONO and aerosols.
 The MAX-DOAS instrument is operated in cooperation with the DWD at the UFS.
 The DLR-IMF is responsible for the retrieval of trace gas concentrations from slant column densities measured in scattered solar light.